Local Regulations

 Required Documentation

-- Environmental Impact Assessment: An assessment may be required to evaluate the potential environmental effects of the renovation activities.
+- Environmental Impact Assessment: A report evaluating potential environmental effects of the renovation cleanup.

 Inspection Process